 It is the policy of the City of Lethbridge to support the acquisition of public art, which is a vital ingredient in the cultural fabric of Lethbridge.
 Public art builds a visually rich environment, plays a role in attracting creative businesses and workers to our city, provides arts opportunities that are freely accessible to all, and encourages the growth of a culturally-informed public.
 Public art creates a distinct and vibrant legacy for the residents of Lethbridge.

-Public Art Policy in 2007 as a framework to direct the acquisition of public art, the public art governance structure, and the management of public art collections.
-Funding is provided from 1% of Community Services capital projects as outlined in each Capital Improvement Program (CIP).
-The Policy also established the City of Lethbridge Art Committee as an advisory body to guide the further development of policies and guidelines, including the
+Lethbridge adopted its Public Art Policy in 2007 as a framework to direct the acquisition of public art, the public art governance structure, and the management of public art collections.
+Funding is provided from 1% of Community Services capital projects (Section D) in each Capital Improvement Program (CIP.)
+The Policy also established the City of Lethbridge Art Committee as an advisory body to guide the further development of policies and guidelines.

 Public Art Small Projects

-For more information on the Public Art Small Projects program, please review the Expression of Interest background below or contact firstname.lastname@example.org.
+To request funding for a small project, please review the Expression of Interest form below or contact email@example.com.

 Public Art Large Projects